Contact

 2. Mobile Apps

-Mobile applications are software solutions deployed directly onto devices such as tablets and phones – many of these tie into internet services in order to provide extended functionality of a website, although in some cases often the reverse is true where the mobile application is the priority and the website acts as an extension or alternate view into the application.
+Mobile applications are software solutions deployed directly onto devices such as tablets and phones – many of these tie into internet services in order to provide extended functionality of a website, although in some cases the mobile application is the priority and the website acts as an extension.

-However, the complexity of mobile application development is such that targeting even a single platform involves extensive testing.
-Some businesses maximise development resources by balancing native user interaction with cross-platform resources at the back-end, in which case a mobile app can effectively function as an interface for a Web application.
+The complexity of mobile application development means that even targeting a single platform involves extensive testing.
+Many businesses maximise resources by balancing native user interaction with cross-platform resources at the back-end, so that a mobile app effectively functions as the interface for a web-based system.

 SMS